ajfisher/building-droids-with-js/slides2.md

 Notes:

-Here is an example of using nodeJS to make a physical game.
-This is made by Adrian Catalan and uses nodebots and node-pixel to make a tetris game on LED panels.
+Here is an example by Adrian Catalan of using nodeJS to make a physical game.

 ---